mesurace/spring_boot_RESTful_API/README.md

 	The details associated with a dog picture
 	All responses are in JSON.

-  Note: Dependency Injection is highly used, followed OO principles and design patterns (Separation of concerns, Abstraction Polymorphism,
+  Note:  	Dependency Injection is highly used, followed OO principles and design patterns (Separation of concerns, Abstraction
-        Prefer composition over Inheritance) to make loosely coupled, maintable and testable product.
+  		Polymorphism,Prefer composition over Inheritance) to make loosely coupled, maintable and testable product.

  :) :) :)